-Ionian Islands.
-Group of islands in Ionian Sea, off the west coast of Greece.
-Most famous is island of Corfu.
+The Ionian Islands.
+Group of islands in the Ionian Sea, off the west coast of Greece.
+Most famous is the island of Corfu.

 Elafonisi.
-Tiny island next to the southwestern corner of the island of Crete.
-Depending on a weather, it is possible to walk to the island through shallow waters.
+The tiny island next to the southwestern corner of the island of Crete.
+Depending on the weather, it is possible to walk to the island through shallow waters.

 Sounion.
 Ancient Poseidon temple and columns by the sea, located at the very south of Attic peninsula, south of Athens.
 Beautiful views, especially during sunset.

 Samariá Gorge.
-National park on the island of Crete.
+The national park on the island of Crete.
 It is a biosphere reserve and popular for hiking and scenic views.

 Monastiraki.
 Popular neighborhood in Athens, next to Plaka and Acropolis.
-Several iconic landmarks, such as ruins of Hadrian’s Library, the Ancient Agora and the rebuilt Stoa of Attalos with the museum.
+Several iconic landmarks, such as the ruins of Hadrian’s Library, the Ancient Agora, and the rebuilt Stoa of Attalos with the museum.
 Many traditional taverns and shops in the area as well.

 Akrotiri.
 Ruins of a prehistoric village from the Bronze Age.
-Located in the island of Santorini.
+Located on the island of Santorini.

 Imerovigli.
-A village on the island of Santorini, famous worldwide for photos of white houses, church with blue dome and with blue sea as a backdrop.
+A village on the island of Santorini, famous worldwide for photos of white houses, a church with a blue dome, and with the blue sea as a backdrop.

 Palaiokastritsa.
 A village in northwestern Corfu.
 According to the legend, it is the place where Odysseus disembarked and met Nausicaä.
-Area is also popular with hiking and water sports.
+The area is also popular with hiking and water sports.

 Erechtheion.
-Iconic temple of ancient Greece located in the north side of Acropolis and dedicated to Athena and Poseidon.
+Iconic temple of ancient Greece located on the north side of Acropolis and dedicated to Athena and Poseidon.

 Mount Lycabettus.
-Landmark hill in Athens, featuring amphitheater, restaurant and panoramic view from the top.
+Landmark hill in Athens, featuring an amphitheater, restaurant, and panoramic view from the top.
 Reachable also by cable car.

 Spinalonga.
 Tiny islet of the coast of northeast Crete, featuring a Venetian fort and the ruins of a former leper colony.